Atjeh & Gajo – Status Rencong

 US Navy Wing to Dutch Naval Aviator (started in the Dutch East Indies)

 I will give more background on this wing in a dedicated blog but here is short version.
 There was a group of Naval Aviators (Reserve Officers, AROV) that started their training in 1941 in the Dutch East Indies.
-They would complete their training in the US in 1943.
+They would complete their training in the US in 1943 as naval aviators.
 This wing belonged to an Aviator from that group!

 Aerial Photography